miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 Magic wands and hand-waving!
 We all want it.
 A superintelligent surrogate parent with our best interests at heart advising us with omnipresent wisdom.
-It's feeling we've got that initially (what Ilya saw), but that's a siren's song&#151;as much of a hallucination as they're adept at making.
+It's feeling we've got that initially (what Ilya saw), but that's a siren's song—as much of a hallucination as they're adept at making.
 It's better to be the magician or the man behind the curtain than the people being amazed at the show.
 Okay, even this article could go on forever as its own sort of rabbit hole.
 That gets to process.
 Process-breaking, that is.
 The rabbit hole